Unless you have hundreds of thousands of dollars in cash to spare, buying a home probably means taking out a mortgage.

 Take time to enjoy the win because, soon enough, you’ll start to become acquainted with the challenges of homeownership.

-Of course, there’s the huge mortgage balance to get paid off, so we’ll start our “New Homeowner Frequently Asked Questions” here:
+Of course, there’s a huge mortgage balance to get paid off, so we’ll start our “New Homeowner Frequently Asked Questions” here:

 Yes!
 The more you pay on your loan’s principal, the less interest you’ll pay in the long run and the faster you’ll be out of debt.